List of English words of Hindi or Urdu origin

 This is a list of English-language words of Hindi and Urdu origin, two distinguished registers of the Hindustani language (Hindi-Urdu).
 Many of the Hindi and Urdu equivalents have originated from Sanskrit; see List of English words of Sanskrit origin.
 Many loanwords are of Persian origin; see List of English words of Persian origin, with some of the latter being in turn of Arabic or Turkic origin.
-In some cases words have entered the English language by multiple routes - occasionally ending up with different meanings, spellings, or pronunciations, just as with words with European etymologies.
+In some cases, words have entered the English language by multiple routes - occasionally ending up with different meanings, spellings, or pronunciations, just as with words with European etymologies.
 Many entered English during the British Raj in colonial India.
-These borrowings, dating back to the colonial period, are often labeled as "Anglo-Indian".
+These borrowings, dating back to the colonial period, are often labelled as "Anglo-Indian".